fdrgsp/cali/README.md

 [🚧 WIP 🚧]

-`cali` is package that provides a gui to load calcium imaging timelapse data, segment cells using Cellpose, extract and analyse fluorescence traces and visualize them.
+`cali` is package that provides a gui to load calcium imaging timelapse data (1-photon neuronal cultures), segment neurons using Cellpose, extract and analyse fluorescence traces and visualize them.
 It was originally designed to work in combination with [micromanager-gui](https://github.com/fdrgsp/micromanager-gui), an open-source software to control microscopes through `Micro-Manager]` and [pymmcore-plus](https://github.com/pymmcore-plus).

 ## To Run